 The union of algorithms and data, AI mimics human intelligence.
 From factory robotics to customer service chatbots, machines imbued with that intelligence are helping more and more companies — from healthcare to agriculture — achieve explosive growth.

-Here are 10 publicly traded ones at the forefront of AI implementation and innovation.
+10 Publicly traded companies at the forefront of AI implementation and innovation.

 Location: Costa Mesa, Calif.